About Lawrenceville Utilities

 It is the 2nd largest municipally-owned gas department in the State of Georgia.
 There are 43 employees in the division, led by Todd Hardigree, Department Director.
 Since 2015, the City of Lawrenceville Natural Gas Department has completed $22 million in upgrades for gas infrastructure.

-Lawrenceville’s first public well was dug on the courthouse square in 1821.
+Lawrenceville’s first public well was dug on the courthouse square in 1871.
 Presently, the City of Lawrenceville Water Department serves more than 7,000 customers (meters).
-Led by Department Director Mike Bowie, there are nine employees in the division, including six distribution personnel and one plant operator.
+Led by Department Director Mike Bowie, there are seven employees in the division, including five distribution personnel and one plant operator.
 The Water Department averages 400,000 gallons of water produced each day from five wells.

 The Sanitation Department collects all residential and most of the commercial solid waste in the City of Lawrenceville.
 A special service provided to City of Lawrenceville residents is Leaf Pick-Up Service in the fall.